 Is it ok to take probiotics every day?

-We are often asked by our natural health practitioners and retailers whether it is ok to take our probiotics every day, and whilst there may be a few exceptions to this rule, the general answer to that is, not only is it safe, but it is also desirable to take them on an ongoing basis.
+A common question in regards to probiotics is whether it is ok to take our probiotics every day.
+Whilst there may be a few exceptions to this rule, the general answer to that is, not only is it safe, but it may even be desirable to take them on an ongoing basis.

 The first point to mention here is that probiotics are a natural supplement and not a medicine.

 Fermented foods have been part of the traditional diets of many different ethnic groups for centuries.
 Using foods such as sauerkraut, kimchi, kefir and kombucha people have been consuming probiotics and benefitting from their health-promoting properties for generations, but it has only been much more recently that we have been able to benefit from them in an easy-to-take capsule form.

 For those that either do not like the taste of fermented foods, or simply find them difficult to include in their diet on a regular basis, probiotic supplements could be a good choice.

 But why take them on an ongoing basis?

 Many people choose to take probiotics every day, whilst some might just use them periodically or whenever they feel that their digestive health needs a boost.
 Whichever way you find works best for you, it is worth remembering that many factors can negatively affect the probiotic colonies in our gut.